 They are therefore vulnerable to major disruptions on both the demand and supply sides of the business equation.

 If, for example, you run a successful retail clothing store at the mall, and your landlord decides - for any reason - not to renew your lease, your business is pretty much over.

-Similarly, if your customers change their preferences or demand less of your product, you must fundamentally change your business model or prepare to shut it down.
+Similarly, if your customers change their preferences or demand less of your product, you must fundamentally change your business model or shut it down.

 These are common problems faced by most businesses, but NOT the business of Forex trading.

 You see, with a Forex business you'll never have to worry about demand - the world will always be in need of currency exchange.

 As the owner of a Forex business, your only point of external risk is your broker, who is essentially your "supplier".

 Thankfully, there are plenty of well-regulated broker alternatives to choose from, so your trading business will be at low risk of experiencing significant operational disruptions.